 Mindapples - foolproof mood boosting remedy

-London: Mindapples is the name of a new five-day programme to help everyone feel cheerful by eating more fruit and vegetables.
+London: Mindapples is the name of a new five-day programme to help everyone feel cheerful by eating more fruits and vegetables.
 It requires you to think of mood-boosting activities and incorporate them into the daily routine.

 These can be as simple as a walk in the park, helping a neighbour, reading a book or even relaxing in the bath.